 Shape: Cube Average Value: 3.5 (4.2 with Bonus Dice) Used for: Most Everything

-Standard units and objects use the square and reliable d6.
-A d6 indicates a regular unit or object that has the basic features or training to accomplish its duties, but is not otherwise exceptional.
+Standard units and standard objects use the square and reliable standard d6.
+A d6 indicates a unit or object has the basic features or abilities to accomplish its duties, but is not otherwise exceptional.

 Because the majority of units and weapons are based around the d6, players may end up needing huge piles of them if the battle is very large.
 Fortunately most gaming hobby shops sell uniform dice blocks of a few dozen small d6es for fairly cheap.
 Dice blocks in contrasting colors make the game experience a lot smoother, since every player will have plenty of their own dice and they won't have to keep passing a limited supply around the table.